-Hometown:New York City, New York Major:American Studies, Politics, Society, and Policy Minor: Dance Activities:Senior Admissions Fellow, Hillel House, Tennis Club
+Hometown:New York City, New York Major:American Studies, Politics, Society, and Policy Minor: Dance and History double minor Activities:Senior Admissions Fellow, Hillel House, Tennis Club

 Favorite aspect of Connecticut College: Opportunities!
 I completed my funded internship at a nonprofit with an alumna of the College but also took part in a semester abroad.
 I have received mentoring and education from outstanding professors, and staff who will always have your best interest in mind.
 At Conn, the opportunities are endless and sometimes they hide in the most unlikely places.

 Favorite memory at Connecticut College: During my first week back on campus after going abroad, I camped out in Harris Refectory (the largest dining hall on campus) with challah bread on Shabbat (the Jewish day of rest) and recruited students to join our Hillel chapter.
 My friend joined me later in the evening and between the two of us, we probably ate more challah than we actually gave away.
 It was a very delicious evening, to say the least!